via-edge-ai/meta-rity/docs/create-own-layer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One way to modify the kernel is to apply patches on top of the `linux-mtk` kernel.
-You can add custom patches by created a `linux-mtk_%.bbappend` file as below to modify the recipe provided by `meta-mediatek-bsp`.
+You can add custom patches by creating a `linux-mtk_%.bbappend` file as below to modify the recipe provided by `meta-mediatek-bsp`.

 .. literalinclude:: ../meta-rity-skeleton/recipes-kernel/linux-mtk/linux-mtk_%.bbappend